Proprioception: Training

 Proprioception is what allows someone to learn to walk in complete darkness without losing balance.
 During the learning of any new skill, sport, or art, it is usually necessary to become familiar with some proprioceptive tasks specific to that activity.
 Without the appropriate integration of proprioceptive input, an artist would not be able to brush paint onto a canvas without looking at the hand as it moved the brush over the canvas; it would be impossible to drive an automobile because a motorist would not be able to steer or use the pedals while looking at the road ahead; a person could not touch type or perform ballet; and people would not even be able to walk without watching where they put their feet.

 Oliver Sacks reported the case of a young woman who lost her proprioception due to a viral infection of her spinal cord.
 At first she could not move properly at all or even control her tone of voice (as voice modulation is primarily proprioceptive).
 Later she relearned by using her sight (watching her feet) and inner ear only for movement while using hearing to judge voice modulation.
 She eventually acquired a stiff and slow movement and nearly normal speech, which is believed to be the best possible in the absence of this sense.
 She could not judge effort involved in picking up objects and would grip them painfully to be sure she did not drop them.

 The proprioceptive sense can be sharpened through study of many disciplines.
-Juggling trains reaction time, spatial location, and efficient movement.
 Standing on a wobble board or balance board is often used to retrain or increase proprioceptive abilities, particularly as physical therapy for ankle or knee injuries.
 Slacklining is another method to increase proprioception.

 Standing on one leg (stork standing) and various other body-position challenges are also used in such disciplines as yoga, Wing Chun and tai chi.
 The vestibular system of the inner ear, vision and proprioception are the main three requirements for balance.
 Moreover, there are specific devices designed for proprioception training, such as the exercise ball, which works on balancing the abdominal and back muscles.